yaacov/kubectl-mtv/README_inventory.md

 - `ORDER BY field1 [ASC|DESC], field2`: Sort results on multiple fields
 - `LIMIT n`: Limit number of results

+For a more complete reference of the query language syntax and capabilities, see the [Query Language Reference](./README_quary_language.md) document.

 ## Examples

 ### Listing VMs